Colleges by Location

 Another important factor that sets Washington State University-Global Campus apart is its emphasis on personalized support for students.
 From the moment they enroll until graduation, students have access to dedicated academic advisors who guide them through their educational journey.
 The university also provides resources such as tutoring, career services, and an online library to enhance the learning experience.
 With a formidable reputation, a wide range of programs, and a supportive learning environment, Washington State University-Global Campus offers a convenient and high-quality education for students seeking flexible online learning options.

-Located in Pullman, WA, Washington State University is a public university.
+Located in Pullman, WA, Washington State University - Pullman is a public university.
 This institution follows a semester-based calendar.
-It has an acceptance rate of 85%.
-The freshman retention rate at Washington State University is 80.8% and the six-year graduation rate is 63%.
+It has an acceptance rate of 86%.
+The freshman retention rate at Washington State University - Pullman is 78.3% and the six-year graduation rate is 61%.

-Find out more about what you can expect if you get into Washington State University.
+Read more about what you can expect if you get into Washington State University - Pullman.

 Quick Facts